 Science Diet Adult Advanced Fitness Dry Food Recipe Review:

-This Science Diet Adult Advanced Fitness Dry Food formula is said to contain “high-quality protein and thoughtfully sourced ingredients”.
+This Adult Advanced Fitness Dry Food formula is said to contain “high-quality protein and thoughtfully sourced ingredients”.
 If you actually look at the ingredients list, however, you may question this statement.
-Science Diet describes this formula as clinically proven nutrition that “provides balanced nutrition for a visible difference”.
+They describe this formula as clinically proven nutrition that “provides balanced nutrition for a visible difference”.
 The website claims that this recipe will improve the condition of your dog’s skin and coat in 30 days while also supporting his immune system and his digestive system.
 This recipe supposedly includes an exclusive blend of omega fatty acids and a clinically proven blend of antioxidants, not to mention plenty of easily digestible ingredients.
-Furthermore, Science Diet says that this recipe contains no artificial additives including colors, flavors, and preservatives.
+Furthermore, they say that this recipe contains no artificial additives including colors, flavors, and preservatives.

 Overall, this Science Diet Adult Advanced Fitness Dry Food formula has a guaranteed analysis as follows: